DevExpress/devextreme-demos/JSDemos/Demos/ButtonGroup/Overview/description.md

 ## Process Button Selection

 Set the [keyExpr](/Documentation/ApiReference/UI_Components/dxButtonGroup/Configuration/#keyExpr) property to the data field that supplies keys used to distinguish the selected buttons.
 In this demo, the [selectedItemKeys](/Documentation/ApiReference/UI_Components/dxButtonGroup/Configuration/#selectedItemKeys) property contains the keys of the selected buttons.
-This property allows you to predefine selected buttons.To enable multiple selection, set the [selectionMode](/Documentation/ApiReference/UI_Components/dxButtonGroup/Configuration/#selectionMode) property to `multiple`.
+This property allows you to predefine selected buttons.
+To enable multiple selection, set the [selectionMode](/Documentation/ApiReference/UI_Components/dxButtonGroup/Configuration/#selectionMode) property to `multiple`.

 Use the [onItemClick](/Documentation/ApiReference/UI_Components/dxButtonGroup/Configuration/#onItemClick) function to process clicks on buttons.